gayatrivenugopal/100-days-of-code/log.md

 **Today's Progress**: Found the required documentation.
 Used py4j successfully to call a custom Java class method.
 Decided to use py4j to call other methods from other classes as well.

 **Thoughts:** Many silly thoughtless mistakes led to a lot of bug resolving time but it was worth it. py4j turned out to be a saviour!

+### Day 12: August 22, 2018

+**Today's Progress**: Added sentences to the database.
+Standardized the format of the return values of all the functions.

+**Thoughts:** Content with the fact that documentation and conventions are being followed as much as possible.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)